facephi/sdk-mobile-documentation/docs/ios/SelphID_Component.md

 "selphid_component_timeout_back_desc" = "Check that the back of the document is inside the box and the data are visible.";
 "selphid_component_timeout_generic_desc" = "Check that the document is inside the box and the data is visible.";
 ```

+### 8.3 Colors, images, dimensions and fonts

+The customization of the other elements from previous images is done inside the [Status Component](./Status_Component).

 ### 8.4 Widget Customization